To get the most out of this tutorial, you will need

 To solve this, the merchant wants to build a custom Shopify app on Gadget that will run every new product description through an automated tagging script.

 In this example, we'll show you how to build a custom product tagging system that listens to the product/create and product/update webhooks from Shopify, runs product descriptions through a tagging script, and sets tags back in Shopify.

 Our first step will be to set up a Gadget project and connect our backend to a Shopify store via Shopify Connections.
 Create a new Gadget application.

 To connect our Gadget backend to a Shopify store:

 At this point, Gadget copies the selected Shopify models, their types, validations and associations into your Gadget backend.
 These models are ready to process webhooks as soon as you install the app on a Shopify store.

-Once we have keywords to check against, we can write our tagging script.
+Now that we have keywords to check against, we can write our tagging script.
 Because we want this script to run every time a product record is created or updated, we'll add an Effect to the Create and Update actions on the Shopify Product state machine:

 We're done, let's test it out!

 Go back to the Connections page and click Sync on the connected store.
 Gadget will fetch each of the records in Shopify and run them through your actions.
 Not only will this populate your Gadget backend with the store's inventory, but it will also run the effects we added, updating the tags for each synced product.
 Our tagging application will also run on products when they are added to the store, so any new products will also be tagged for us automatically.